smooll-d/smoollwallpaper/README.md

 - Script pauses automatically if desktop is not focused

+- Option to not pause the script automatically when the desktop is not focused

-## Upcoming features
+## Upcoming features (hopefully)

 - Normal wallpapers

 - Graphical interface

 - Command line interface

-- Option to not pause the script automatically when the desktop is not focused

-- An install script to automatically install dependencies

 I will come up with more features in the future :)